+When you’re ready to share your site with the world, it’s a great idea to give Google the heads up that a new site exists.
+Sure, you could wait for their bots to stumble upon it, but why not take charge + get your name out there sooner than later?
 Like Google Analytics, Search Console is a free service offered by Google that you can take advantage of for your blog + business.
 It helps you monitor + improve your site’s ranking in Google Search results — hence the name “Search Console.”

-How to set up your Search Console account
+1. Set up your Search Console account

+The place that you keep in touch with Google about your website is called Search Console but was previously named Webmaster Tools.
+Both searches will get you there.
 Like many of their products, Search Console is tied to any Google account (typically gmail.)
 To get started, you’ll need to first log in with the account you want to use.

 This is important if you have GSuite email for your website AND a personal gmail email address.
 Make sure you are signed into your business Google account.

 - Head to the Search Console homepage + click the big blue “Start now” button at the top to sign in, if you aren’t already

 That’s it.
 There’s 1 step to setting up your free account — logging in to a Google account that you already have.
 Of course, if you don’t have a Google account, you’ll need to create one.

 2. Add your WordPress site